 Coming up with a sparkling gem of a creative idea is only one way to make your business stand out online.
 There are a lot of simpler things you can do to increase the chances of getting your business noticed without making a dent in your bank account.

 Here are a few more concrete suggestions for promoting your business online that won’t cost you a penny:

 - Make sure your business is listed on Yell.com.
-99% of the time when a Yell.com result appears on Google it’s on page 1 and the site sees an average of 17.8 million visits per month.
+99% of the time when a Yell.com result appears on Google it’s on page 1.
 The listing will help people find you when they’re looking for what you offer.
 It will also give customers the opportunity to write reviews, which will help to attract more business.

 - Check that your business is listed on Google – not just findable through a search, but actually listed.
 Again, this will enable customers to post reviews, which will give your listing priority.
 And as long as the ratings are generally positive, it will encourage more people to come to you.